octo-technology/OpenTezos/docs/michelson/tutorial.md

 LOOP_LEFT body / (Right b) : S  =>  b : S
 ```

-The `LOOP_LEFT {}` takes a sequence of instructions as argument and requires a `union` (composed of a given data structure and an accumulator) on top of the stack.
+The `LOOP_LEFT {}` takes a sequence of instructions as an argument and requires a `union` (composed of a given data structure and an accumulator) on top of the stack.
 If the left part of the `union` is initialized the process is repeated.
 If the right part is initialized then the process is stopped and the accumulator is returned.

 Two examples ([#4](https://opentezos.com/michelson/examples#example-4--computing-a-sum-with-loop_left) and [#5](https://opentezos.com/michelson/examples#example-5--computing-a-factorial-with-loop_left)) in the _Examples_ section describe in detail the `LOOP_LEFT` instruction usage.